 AI reads your whole book · honest positioning

-We read your book and tell you what it actually is.
+Book to Blurb reads your book and tells you what it actually is.

 Upload your manuscript.
-Ten minutes later you get an honest positioning report — blurb, keywords, categories, pricing context, cover direction.
+Ten minutes later you get an honest positioning report — blurb, keywords, and categories.
 Written for your book, in the language readers actually use.

 One-time $9.99 · no subscriptionDelivered in ~10 minutesMoney-back guarantee